yoogx/Certyflie/README.md

 ## Requirements

 The firmware is written in Ada 2012 and in SPARK 2014 and targets a STM32F4 chip, based on ARM.
-Therefore, a compiler for ARM (ELF) is needed: The "GNAT GPL 2016" compiler for ARM (ELF) is one such compiler.
+Therefore, a compiler for ARM (ELF) is needed: The "GNAT GPL 2017" compiler for ARM (ELF) is one such compiler.
 A recent GNAT Pro compiler for that target will also suffice.

-To be able to analyze the SPARK code, you will need the SPARK toolsuite (e.g: "SPARK GPL 2016").
+To be able to analyze the SPARK code, you will need the SPARK toolsuite (e.g: "SPARK GPL Discovery 2017").

 ## Building the firmware

 The firmware uses a Ravenscar-Full runtime that targets STM32F4 boards.
-This runtime is included in the "GNAT GPL 2016" for ARM (ELF) package and in the recent GNAT Pro packages for ARM.
+This runtime is included in the "GNAT GPL 2017" for ARM (ELF) package and in the recent GNAT Pro packages for ARM.

 To build the actual firmware, go on the project's root directory and type:
 ```